BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/World-NPCs-and-Visibility/Show-NPC-Holograms.md

 # How to show NPC holograms

+!!!info "Requirements"

+    NPC holograms require a supported hologram plugin.
+    BetonQuest supports:

+    - DecentHolograms
+    - FancyHolograms
+    - Holographic Displays

+    If more than one hologram plugin is installed, choose the default plugin with the `hologram.default` option in the BetonQuest config.
+    After installing or changing hologram plugins, restart the server and check `/bq version`.

 NPC holograms are useful when players should quickly see which NPC starts, continues, or finishes a quest.
 BetonQuest can attach holograms to NPCs and show different text depending on the player's quest state.